1-Sisyphe/youCanCodeAGif/README.md

 - convert the video into a gif

 And voilà.
-But honestly, just stick to KDEnlive or your favorite video editor :)
+But honestly, you might prefer to just stick to KDEnlive or your favorite video editor :)